korthout/camunda-platform-rest-api/README.md

 curl localhost:8080/status
 ```

+Or, explore the API in Swagger UI running at [/swagger-ui](http://localhost:8080/swagger-ui.html).

 ## Connecting to your Camunda Platform SaaS cluster

 Connecting to your own cluster can be achieved using environment variables.